remult/remult/README.md

     @Fields.number({
         validate: (_, field) => {
             if (field.value < 0)
-                field.error = "must not be less than 0";
+                throw "must not be less than 0";
         }
     })
     unitPrice = 0;